Punit9464/WebD_Learning/javascript/index.md

 #### Session Storage
 - Stores data for single session.
 - Data is cleared when tab is closed.
-- Useful for storing temporary data.
+- Useful for storing temporary data`    .
 ```js
 sessionStorage.setItem("name", "Punit");
 ```